 Rice, for me, and especially after our two-year sojourn in India, is never an afterthought.
 And this lemon rice with coconut is often my first thought (and it’s vegan!).
-Luscious moist yet fluffy grains flavoured with toasted coconut, garlic, ginger and onion.
-Delicious.
+Luscious moist yet fluffy grains flavoured with toasted coconut, garlic, ginger, and onion.
+Delicious and super easy to make.

 Ideally, side dishes should always be tasty enough that you could eat them on their own, in my humble and hungry opinion.
-Enter lemon coconut rice.
-I’m not ashamed to say I’ve sat down and eaten a bowl (or two) of this.
+Enter this flavorsome lemon coconut rice.
+I’m not ashamed to say I’ve sat down and eaten a bowl (or two) of this all on its own.
 Tasty zesty warm and coconutty (I know it’s not a word, but it should be!) goodness….

 My vote is always more lemon.
 But if in doubt, or you belong to my husband’s strange lemon-disliking portion of the population, add half the juice suggested, and then increase the amount.
 (Although seriously, if lemons aren’t your thing then I have no idea why you’re on this page).